 Garb first became involved with Gladstone in 1981 when he was named legal counsel to the Gladstone trustees, and in 1995 he became trustee designate.
 He is associated with the law firm Loeb & Loeb LLP in Los Angeles, where he was the managing partner from 1986 to 1992.
 At Loeb & Loeb, Garb’s clients have included J. Paul Getty, Jr., the Conrad Hilton Foundation, the William Randolph Hearst Trust, and the estates of Gene Roddenberry and Frank Sinatra.
 He has been a fellow of the American College of Trust and Estate Counsel, and has published and lectured extensively in the field of trust and estate law.
 In addition to his professional activities, Garb is the director of the Roddenberry Foundation, a director of the Kane Educational and Research Foundation, and a director of Whittier Trust Company.
 He was chair of the board and co-founder of Success Through the Arts Foundation, president of the board of the greater Los Angeles chapter of the Crohn’s and Colitis Foundation, and a member of its National Grants Review Committee.
 Garb earned a JD at Harvard Law School in 1967.
 Following a teaching/research assistantship at Yale Law School, he received his LLM from the University of Southern California Law School.

 Price is the founder and chief executive officer at Classic Wines, LLC.
 He was the founding partner and managing director at Texas Pacific Group (TPG) in 1992, with over $30 billion in assets under management.
 TPG invested in companies as large and diverse as J.Crew, Burger King, Continental Airlines, and Petco.
-Price left TPG in 2007 to pursue his passion in the wine business.
-He is the proprietor of Classic Wines, LLC, and Price Family Vineyards, LLC, and he owns and manages several Sonoma Coast vineyards, including Durell, 111 Wilson Vineyard, Dupont Vineyard, One Sky Vineyard, Stoetz Lane Vineyard, Gap’s Crown Vineyard, and Walala Vineyard.
+Price left TPG in 2007 to pursue his passion for the wine business.
+He is the proprietor of Classic Wines, LLC, and Price Family Vineyards, LLC.
+He owns and manages several Sonoma Coast vineyards, including Durell, 111 Wilson Vineyard, Dupont Vineyard, One Sky Vineyard, Stoetz Lane Vineyard, Gap’s Crown Vineyard, and Walala Vineyard.
 Classic Wines also has ownership interests in Kistler Vineyards, Buccella, Three Sticks, and Lutum.
 Price is chairman of the Gary Farrell Winery.
-He is also an active philanthropist, and board member of Common Sense Media, which rates, advocates, and educates families and schools on media and technology for kids.
+He is also an active philanthropist and board member of Common Sense Media, which rates, advocates, and educates families and schools on media and technology for kids.
 Price completed his undergraduate studies at Stanford University.
-He holds a master’s degree from the Boalt Hall School of Law at UC Berkeley, and is a member of the California Bar.
+He holds a master’s degree from the Boalt Hall School of Law at UC Berkeley and is a member of the California Bar.

-Nicholas Simon is a senior managing director in the Blackstone Life Sciences group.
+Simon is a senior managing director in the Blackstone Life Sciences group.
 He joined Blackstone as part of its acquisition of Clarus in December of 2018.
 Prior to joining Blackstone, Simon was co-founder and managing director of Clarus since the firm's inception in 2005.

 Simon received a BS degree in microbiology from the University of Maryland and an MBA from Loyola University.
 He is also a trustee at the California Academy of Sciences.